-APRIL 2, 2018 — The Wisconsin DNR has informed us that the public boat landing on Landing Camp Bay of Lost Land Lake will be closed to public use beginning the week of July 15, 2018 and extending 4-6 weeks until all work is completed (almost certainly by Labor Day weekend).
-Lake residents and visitors alike will have to find alternate points of access for launching and loading boats during that time period.
-A complete renovation is needed after several years of ice damage and power loading have rendered the current boat landing difficult if not downright unsafe to use.
+A complete renovation of the WDNR facility in Landing Camp Bay is needed after several years of ice damage and power loading rendered the current boat landing difficult if not downright unsafe to use.
 There is no good time to do this.
 Construction cannot be done during the “off season” because the project requires open water and temperatures warm enough to pour and cure concrete.
-WDNR altered project timing (originally planned to start shortly after Memorial Day and not be completed until after July 4) in order to cause the least disruption possible.

 There are no good alternatives for launching boats on public land around Lost Land or Teal lakes.
 The gravel landing just north of Highway 77 on Larson Road, on the upper end of the Teal River Flowage, is sloped so shallowly that vehicles must back completely into the water to float a boat off a trailer, with some risk of getting stuck in the soft sediments there.
 This site is useful only for small-craft access (kayaks or canoes).
 There is no off-road parking at Larson Road either.
 The only other “boat landing” on public land is on a decent gravel slope just upstream of the rock roller dam on the Teal River Flowage about 1.5 miles south of Highway 77 on U.S. Forest Service land at the end of a short access road off Route S. It’s a long, slow ride up to Teal Lake from there, and there is room for only 2-3 vehicles with trailers to park.